aegir-project/documentation/docs/import/importing-sites.md

 There are three standard ways of importing sites into Aegir:

-* from [Aegir backups](aegir-backups)Aegir backups - simplest and fastest, scriptable
+* from [Remote Import](remote-import)Aegir backups - simplest and fastest, scriptable
 * from any [single site](single-site) manually - most reliable, can import even non-aegir sites, hard to automate
 * from a [complete drupal install](complete-drupal-install) - fairly reliable, can import non-aegir sites, could be automated but requires access to the database servers currently in use by the site